Bygone Byways to Hidden Hamlets - A Southwest Surrey Survey

 0 places left

 The only real climb on this walk will be a little one, and right at the start.
 The view will show us what awaits us: a pleasant if passed-over pattern of pastures and copses on sandy soils where western Surrey meets West Sussex.
 Led by a convenient combination of tarmac lanes and gravel tracks (plus also some sloppy paths), we'll walk between hamlets and villages of tiled, timbered and bargate stone-built cottages.
 We'll walk from hilly, woody Hambledon to two villages that surround large greens: Chiddingfold (almost urban and so typically Surrey) and Dunsfold (spacious and scattered like a Sussex village).
-In the latter we'll have our packed lunches, or, if permitted, pub lunches.
+In the latter we'll have a pub lunch for which I'll send out a menu two weeks before.

-Hambledon: A pretty, piecemeal village with a church and farmhouse by themselves.
+Hambledon: A pretty, piecemeal village.
 Hambledon Common is heathland, somewhat elevated.
 Heavy Victorian tile-hung houses all around, but Lower Vann is a mixture of C16, C17 and early C20 'all melted together with creeper to form a perfect prototype for Lutyens's Houses' (Ian Nairn) while Marepond Farm has weatherboarded barns.

 Lagfold Copse: Mixed woodland with some Forestry Commission pine plantation beside the River Lox.